boraoksuzoglu/audio-reactive-video-generator/README.md

 <p align="center">
   <strong>BE CAREFUL!</strong>
   <br>
-  This project created entirely VIBE CODED with OPUS 4.5 and Sonnet 4.5 models.
+  This project is 100% vibe-coded with Opus 4.5 and Sonnet 4.5.
 </p>

 <p align="center">